Pulmonary Hypertension and Scleroderma

 Your doctor should be monitoring you regularly to check on the health of your heart and lungs.
 It is important to have regular screening for heart and lung function.
 Pulmonary function tests, echocardiography, chest X-rays, or CT scans can help identify problems.
 You may be referred to a pulmonary physician for evaluation and treatment recommendations.

-If you do develop PAH, your doctor can recommend a treatment that suits you.
+If you do develop PAH in scleroderma, your doctor can recommend a treatment that suits you.
 Medications for scleroderma-related PAH may be injected, inhaled, or taken by mouth.
 The goal of these PAH treatments is to relax the blood vessels in the lungs and reduce excess cell growth, so that blood can flow more easily.